sky1ove/katlas/README.md

 ***References***: Please cite the appropriate papers if KATLAS is helpful to your research.

-- KATLAS was described in the paper \[Decoding Human Kinome Specificities through a Computational Data-Driven Approach (manuscript)\]
+- KATLAS was described in the paper \[Computational Decoding of Human Kinome Substrate Specificities and Functions\]

 - The positional scanning peptide array (PSPA) data is from paper [An atlas of substrate specificities for the human serine/threonine